OxAbility - Information for Employers

 OxAbility is a careers development programme launching in Michaelmas term 2025.
 The programme provides voluntary learning and development opportunities for students who have a disability, long-term health condition or neurodivergence.

-With one in three Oxford students now registered with the University Disability Advisory Service, this initiative offers inclusive careers programmes tailored to students’ needs.
-OxAbility offers a wide variety of benefits to both the employer and the student.
+With one in four Oxford students now registered with the University Disability Advisory Service, this initiative offers inclusive careers programmes tailored to students’ needs.
+OxAbility offers a wide variety of benefits to both the host organisation and the student.

 How organisations can get involved